 - 21. The process of approval generally requires that an insurer provide adequate information to the Authority to demonstrate that its candidate for the post meets the eligibility and fit and proper criteria discussed herein.
 This documentation is expected to include, but is not limited to: - a.
 Cover Letter from the insurer making request for the named candidate to be approved.
 If applicable, this letter should include a written explanation for any change from the current Actuary.
-This letter should also confirm that the appointed Actuary shall have the ability to communicate directly with the board5 without the need for management review or approval; and that the board shall have direct access to the Actuary.
-This requirement might be complied with by ensuring that the Actuary is able to address the board or an appropriate committee thereof, directly without management executives being present; - b.
+This letter should also confirm that the appointed Actuary shall have the ability to communicate directly with the board without the need for management review or approval; and that the board shall have direct access to the Actuary.
+This requirement might be complied with by ensuring that the Actuary is able to address the board or an appropriate committee thereof, directly without management executives being present.
+Appendix 1A and 1B to this Guidance Note contain sample templates for the Cover Letter for Loss Reserve Specialist and Appointed Actuary, respectively; - b.
 Letter of Resignation from the current Actuary; - c.
 Letter of Undertaking and Acceptance from the candidate stating that the Actuary: - i.
 Undertakes to perform their functions in accordance with Schedule XV of the Prudential Standards Rules and the professional standards of their credentialing actuarial body(s); - ii.
 Has the ability to fulfil the role of Actuary, laying out specific work experience and skills relevant to the business underwritten by the insurer; - iii.
 Confirms their understanding that he/she shall have the ability to communicate directly with the board without the need for management review or approval; and that the board shall have direct access to the Actuary; - iv.
 Meets the Continuing Professional Development requirements promulgated by their credentialing actuarial body(s); and - v.
-Commits to providing a letter of resignation (as required in b. above) at the time of their resignation from the Actuary role. - d.
-Résumé from the candidate with information about relevant qualifications, including membership in professional associations, employment history and related work experience; and - e.
-Copy of certificates and/or confirming evidence from credentialing actuarial bodies attesting to the fact that the candidate is a qualified member in good standing of the relevant associations.
+Commits to providing a letter of resignation (as required in b. above) at the time of their resignation from the Actuary role.